Job Chapter 27 Summary

 Discussion Questions for Job, Chapter 27

-2. As verses 2-4 are representing one sentence, what is Job’s main point?
-Where that point does not come until the end of verse 4, what effect does it have for Job to include God multiple times in his lengthy promise?
+2. As verses 2-4 represent one sentence, what is Job’s main point?
+Since that point does not come until the end of verse 4, what effect does it have for Job to include God multiple times in his lengthy promise?

 3. Focusing on verses 5 and 6, is it more likely that Job is speaking his defense to God or to his comforters?
 Can you relate to Job’s felt need to defend his integrity?

-4. Could you make all of the claims he makes about his righteousness and his heart?
+4. Could you evaluate all of the claims he makes about his righteousness and his heart?
 How could it be helpful to see Job as someone experiencing suffering while maintaining his integrity?

-6. What do verses 9 and 10 inversely state how God works for his people, for the godly?
+6. What do verses 9 and 10 state about how God works for His people, for the godly?
 How do these works of God encourage you in your pursuit of a righteous life before God?

-9. How are the judgements in verses 20-22 similar to Job’s personal sufferings?
+9. How are the judgments in verses 20-22 similar to Job’s personal sufferings?
 Focusing on verse 22 to contrast Job’s experience, how do the wicked react to these judgments?

 10. As difficult as it may be to consider God’s judgment, how do passages like this illustrate how God’s people can be thankful for God’s judgment?
-What part of God’s justice do you think some of God’s people struggle?
+What part of God’s justice do you think some of God’s people struggle with?

 Key Words/Phrase